 - 14.7 When transporting a field nuclear gauge, the handle shall be locked in the shielded position (radioactive source shielded), and the shutter (sliding block) fully closed.
 Place the gauge in the transport case and lock the case.
 Block and brace the gauge to prevent movement during transport and lock the gauge in or to the vehicle.
 This shall be achieved by placing the gauge in the locked transport case which is secured to the nuclear gauge containment system that is fastened to the transport vehicle.
 Ensure all mechanisms are in the locked position.
 No radiation labels shall be applied to the outside of the nuclear gauge containment system. - 14.8 When transporting laboratory nuclear gauges, the gauge shall be locked in its approved transport case.
 The transport case containing the laboratory nuclear gauge shall be so blocked and braced in the transportation vehicle such that it cannot change position during conditions normally incident to transportation.
 The laboratory nuclear gauge shall never be unattended during transport. - 14.9 Two levels of security shall be maintained at all times.
-Nuclear gauges shall be securely locked in the transportation vehicle as shown below. - 14.9.1 Pick-up truck: In the extreme rear of the vehicle. - 14.9.2 Sedan: In the trunk of the vehicle. - 14.9.3 Van: In the rear of the vehicle as far from the occupants as possible. - 14.9.4 Gauges shall not be transported in the passenger area of the vehicle. - 14.9.5 The Department Radiation Safety Officer shall be contacted for approval of any other method of transportation utilized. - 14.10 The DRSO shall maintain records that indicate the location of all Department gauges statewide. - 14.11 The RRSO shall maintain records that indicate the location of all Department gauges currently being utilized within their Region. - 14.12 The DRSO may transfer gauges directly to construction offices.
-In such cases, the RRSO shall be notified. - 14.13 The DRSO may transfer gauges to the RRSO for distribution to construction offices. - 14.14 The RRSO may only transfer gauges to construction offices within their Region. - 14.15 Gauges shall not be transferred from construction office to construction office. - 14.16 Gauges not scheduled for use for extended periods [approximately ninety (90) days] shall be returned to the Materials Group Standardization Unit (Annex).
+Nuclear gauges shall be securely locked in the transportation vehicle as shown below. - 14.9.1 Pick-up truck: In the extreme rear of the vehicle. - 14.9.2 Sedan: In the trunk of the vehicle. - 14.9.3 Van: In the rear of the vehicle as far from the occupants as possible. - 14.9.4 Gauges shall not be transported in the passenger area of the vehicle. - 14.9.5 The Department Radiation Safety Officer shall be contacted for approval of any other method of transportation utilized. - 14.10 The DRSO shall maintain records that indicate the location of all Department gauges statewide. - 14.11 The RRSO shall maintain records that indicate the location of all Department gauges currently being utilized within their Region.
+Following gauge transfers by an RRSO within their region, the DRSO shall be immediately notified via fax or email.
+A corresponding copy of the "Radioactive Materials Unit Transportation/Transfer Receipt Form" shall be promptly sent to the Materials Group Standardization Unit (Annex). - 14.12 The DRSO may transfer gauges directly to construction offices.
+In such cases, the RRSO shall be notified. - 14.13 The DRSO may transfer gauges to the RRSO for distribution to construction offices. - 14.14 The RRSO may only transfer gauges to construction offices within their Region. - 14.15 Gauges shall not be transferred from construction office to construction office.

+14.16 Gauges not scheduled for use for extended periods [approximately ninety (90) days] shall be returned to the Materials Group Standardization Unit (Annex).